HewlettPackard/hpe-sd-cloud/kubernetes/README.md

-# Kubernetes (k8s)
+# Kubernetes (K8S)
+This directory contains a full Helm Chart sample, databases examples, an all-in-one Kubernetes (K8S) deployment and documentation for Service Director cloud deployment.

+You can find the following subdirectories:

+- [docs](./docs): Includes K8S deployment examples documentation.

+- [templates](./templates): Includes K8S deployment templates for Service Director.

-The [deployments](deployments) directory contains kubernetes Deployment YAML sample files for deploying the Service Director into a Kubernetes Cluster.
+- [helm](./helm): In this directory you can find a full Helm Chart sample for the Service Director deployment into kubernetes cluster, including integration with Redis, Prometheus and ElasticSearch.

-You can also find some examples, including a full Service Director Deployment scenarios in the [examples](examples) directory.
+**NOTE** A prerequisites for any above deployments is a running kubernetes cluster.